nimbal/nimbalwear/README.md

 # Changes by version

+v0.8.0
+- add option to run daily sleep stats on all sptw that contain sleep (nwsleep v0.3.0)

 v0.7.2
 - add option to select axis used to detect gait
 - add daily_all sleep stats output